linxsh/audio-decoder-dsp/README.md

 # audio-decoder-dsp
-audio decoder and driver for sdp
+audio decoder and driver for dsp